ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

 The domain controllers are deployed as virtual machines on the existing **Proxmox VE cluster**.

-Proxmox was selected because it provides the virtualization foundation for the homelab and allows domain controllers to eventually be distributed across separate physical hosts.
+Proxmox provides the virtualization foundation for the homelab and allows the domain controllers to be distributed across separate physical hosts.

 ```text
 Proxmox Cluster